CtrlK

 Trigger Term Quality

 Includes strong natural trigger terms users would say: 'malware', 'Cuckoo Sandbox', 'dynamic malware analysis', 'sandbox detonation', 'behavioral analysis', 'automated malware execution', 'IOC extraction', 'behavioral reports'.
-These cover the key vocabulary a security analyst would use.
+These cover the key terms a security analyst would use.

 3 / 3